 "We know of just one planet where life exists -- Earth.
 When we search for life outside our solar system we focus on finding planets with characteristics that mimic that of Earth.
 Finding a habital zone planet comparable to Earth in size is a major step forward."
 8

 - On the other hand, scientists in various SETI (Search for Extra-Terrestrial Intelligence) programs have been scanning the heavens, attempting to detect radio signals from other planets.
 They have been unsuccessful to date.
-If a signal could be detected, then this would almost certainly indicate the existence of another intelligent species of life elsewhere in the universe.
+If a radio signal could be detected, and if it carried messages of some kind, then this would certainly indicate the existence of another intelligent species of life elsewhere in the universe.

 2015-MAY: Russian Astronomers detected a radio signal that might possibly have originated from from another planet:

 An attempt has been made to estimate the strength of the transmitter that was detected.
 If it is transmitting its signal in all directions, then its power level would be 100 billion, billion watts.
 That amount of power is greater than the energy of all of the sunlight falling on our Earth!
-However, if the transmission was focused in our direction, if one assumes that they used a 1000 foot/300 meter diameter antenna, they would require a transmitter of over a trillion watts.
+However, if the transmission was focused in our direction, if one assumes that they used an antenna that is 1,000 foot/300 meter diameter, they would require a transmitter of over a trillion watts.
 This is approximately the total energy consumption by all the inhabitants of our Earth.
 Obviously, both options are orders of magnitude greater than the power level of which any Earth-bound transmitter is capable.
 9